 How to Support Grantourismo So We Can Keep Creating Inspiring Food and Travel Content

-How to support Grantourismo so we can keep creating inspiring and informative travel and food content: you could make a one-off donation to fund our research, writing, photography, and recipe testing; become a patron of our cookbook on Patreon; buy travel insurance, rent a car, or book accommodation, transport, tours, or language lessons via our site; or purchase our products.
+How to support Grantourismo so we can keep creating inspiring and informative travel and food content: you could make a one-off donation to fund our research, writing, photography, and recipe testing; become a patron of our cookbook on Patreon; buy travel insurance, rent a car, or book accommodation, transport or tours on our site; or purchase our products.
 We’ll be eternally grateful.

-If you’ve arrived here for the first time and have liked what you’ve read or you’re one of the millions of visitors over the last decade who have found inspiration in our stories and articles; have used our travel guides and itineraries to plan trips; and have enjoyed cooking our recipes, we would love you to support Grantourismo, so that we can keep creating inspiring and informative food and travel content.
+If you’ve arrived at Grantourismo for the first time and have liked what you’ve read or you’re one of the millions of readers over the last decade who have found inspiration in our stories and articles; have used our travel guides and itineraries to plan trips; and have enjoyed cooking our recipes, we would love you to support Grantourismo, so that we can keep creating inspiring and informative food and travel content.

-Like so many working in tourism and hospitality – travel and food writers, photographers, creatives, and consultants included – when borders closed, flights ceased, and the world stopped travelling in March 2020, we lost all our income.
-Projects were postponed, consulting clients cancelled contracts, publications cut freelancer budgets, and editors stopped commissioning.
-Our income from Grantourismo also plummeted when everyone stopped travelling.
+Like so many working in tourism and hospitality – travel and food writers, photographers, creatives, and consultants included – when borders closed, flights ceased, and the world stopped travelling in March 2020, we lost all our income: projects were postponed, consulting clients cancelled contracts, publications cut freelancer budgets, and editors stopped commissioning.
+Our income from Grantourismo plummeted when everyone stopped travelling.

-Like so many others, we’ve survived thanks to the generosity of family, friends, strangers, patrons of our Cambodia cookbook project, and readers of Grantourismo who have donated funds or extended loans to support us and our work here.
-It has been challenging to say the least, with the first 12 months in particular testing our mental health, strength, resourcefulness, and resilience.
+Like so many others, we’ve survived thanks to the generosity of family, friends, strangers, patrons of our Cambodia cookbook project, and readers of Grantourismo who have donated funds or extended loans to support us and our work here on the site.
+It was a challenging few years to say the least, with the first year in particular testing our mental health, strength, resourcefulness, and resilience.

-To try to continue publishing Grantourismo without the pre-pandemic income the site generated through affiliate commissions earned from accommodation, insurance and tour bookings, car rental reservations, and online purchases, sponsored projects, and brand partnerships is unsustainable.
-We need to develop alternative means of income and are currently exploring those.
+To continue publishing Grantourismo in 2020 without the pre-pandemic income the site generated through affiliate commissions earned from accommodation, insurance and tour bookings, car rental reservations, online purchases, sponsored projects, and brand partnerships, was unsustainable.

 How to Support Grantourismo So We Can Keep Creating Travel and Food Content